Below you will find maps, information and tips for getting around Vancouver on the SkyTrain system.

 Vancouver SkyTrain Map

-This map combines the best of both worlds — a schematic SkyTrain Map and clickable stations that open a street map of the area around the station.
-You can zoom in and out and switch to an aerial view.
+This map combines the best of both worlds — a schematic SkyTrain Map and clickable stations that open a street map of the surrounding neighbourhood.